 Campaign to Save the Tay Beavers

-The Ramsays at Bamff have been busy in the last few years campaigning for the future of the Tay Beavers – a population of wild beavers in the catchment of the Tay originating from escapes from enclosures in various parts of the catchment.
+The Ramsays at Bamff were active in the campaign for the Tay Beavers – a population of wild beavers in the catchment of the Tay originating from escapes from enclosures in various parts of the catchment.
 They were first spotted in 2001.
 The official estimate in Nov 2012 was 145 and in 2018 a second survey estimated that the number had grown to 450.

 The charity that was formed in the course of the campaign – Scottish Wild Beaver Group – works with the Scottish Beaver Forum, the stakeholder committee chaired by SNH which brings together the various organisation with an interest in beavers in Scotland.
 On 1st May 2019 beavers were given European Protected Status under Scottish law.